-The hands-off approach the IRS takes on Roth IRAs is beneficial for your heirs, as well.
+The hands-off approach the IRS takes with Roth IRAs is beneficial for your heirs as well.
 Savers with ample accounts can leave their beneficiaries tax-free income that can be stretched over their lifetime.

 The trade-off is that you pay taxes now on the contribution, he adds.
 But if you anticipate leaving money to kids or grandkids, forgoing the tax break today can give your bequest a boost in the future.

 High-income earners generally cannot make a contribution to a Roth IRA.
 The IRS has income thresholds that limit the size of the contribution that high earners can make.
-Above that threshold, direct contributions to a Roth IRA are disallowed.
+Above that threshold, direct contributions to a Roth IRA are not allowed.

 But there is a way around that.
 People who make a lot of money can make a nondeductible contribution to a traditional IRA and then convert it to a Roth.

 "It's what we call a back-door Roth.
 Everybody can do a nondeductible IRA and then convert to a Roth," says Armstrong.

 However, the IRS does require you to take into consideration all your pretax holdings when figuring the tax liability of a conversion.
 Because it's complicated, it's best to consult a tax professional before attempting this maneuver.

 For people who are looking for relief from today's tax bill, making a contribution to a traditional IRA offers a welcome tax deduction that they wouldn't get with a Roth.

 "If your tax situation is very high today and you expect it to be lower after you retire, then you want to use a regular IRA or 401(k)," says Armstrong.